 Distance Learning CLE Orders - The Tennessee Supreme Court issued an order on March 13 temporarily suspending Rule 21, sections 3.01(c) and 4.02(c), through March 31 to allow lawyers to earn all or any portion of required CLE hours for 2019 through approved distance learning.
 The court issued an order on March 27 allowing lawyers to earn all or any portion of the required CLE hours for 2020 through approved distance learning.

 Bar Exam Orders - The Tennessee Supreme Court entered an order on April 2 to address concerns with the July 2020 bar exam amid the COVID-19 pandemic.
 The order extends the amount of time certain applicants will be able to practice pending bar exam results and the expiration of MPRE scores and creates a process to transfer a July 2020 exam application to either a fall exam, if one is scheduled, or the February 2021 exam.
 On April 17, the court announced an additional exam will be held Sept.
 30 through Oct.
 1 in Knoxville.
 On May 11, the court issued an order regarding administration of the July bar exam, which will go forward with reduced seating.
 The order also established a protocol for giving priority seating to certain applicants for the July exam.
+On July 13, the Tennessee Supreme Court canceled the in-person bar exam scheduled for Sept.
+30 to Oct.
+1. The court instead ordered the Board of Law Examiners to administer an online, remotely-proctored assessment on Oct.
+5-6.
+Read more about the decision.

 BPR Proceedings - The Tennessee Supreme Court issued an order on March 27 suspending in-person formal proceedings through April 30; extending through April 30 any deadlines regarding disciplinary proceedings; and extending through April 30 the deadlines set forth in Rule 9, Sections 10.4 (bar cards) and 10.5 and 10.6 (non-payment delinquency notices, fees and suspension), as well as Rule 43, Section 15 (IOLTA delinquency notices, fees and suspension).
 Beginning March 23, the Board will be operating remotely.
 On April 4, the governor issued Executive Order 24 extended the due date of the professional privilege tax from June 1 to July 1.For informal ethics inquiries, please submit online using the informal inquiry form.

 Postponement of Execution - The court delayed the execution of Oscar Franklin Smith, citing the COVID-19 pandemic, the Tennessean reports.
 Smith was set to be put to death on June 4.
 His new execution date is set for February 2021.
+On July 17, Gov. Bill Lee announced he would delay the execution of death row inmate Harold Wayne Nichols, who was set to be executed on Aug.
+4, until 2021.
+The Tennessean reports on the move.

 U.S. District Court for the Eastern District of Tennessee - The court issued an order March 16 that it will remain open for business subject to certain limitations.
 However, it will postpone any civil or criminal jury trials scheduled between March 16 and April 24.
 Grand jury proceedings in Greeneville and Chattanooga will be suspended until April 24 but the grand jury scheduled for Knoxville on March 17 will continue as planned.
 The order also calls for non-essential activities to be canceled and includes limitations on those who can enter the courthouse.
 The court issued an additional order on March 25 allowing Criminal Justice Act (CJA) Panel Attorneys to submit interim vouchers for compensation so long as the voucher exceeds $500 and is not submitted within two months of a prior interim voucher in the same matter.